Find a Futurist

 You may search our list of members to learn more about who they are and what they do, and you may want to find a futurist for your organization.
 Some of our members are very public working on high profile projects in the private sector, while others are focused on classified work for public agencies.

-Professional futurists, strategic foresight professionals, change strategists, technological futurists, design futures professionals, foresight practitioners, chief ideation officers – our members go by many titles.
-We share methods: scenarios, complexity, emerging futures, environmental scanning, alternative futures, and visioning to name a few.
+Our members go by many different titles: professional futurists, strategic foresight professionals, change strategists, technological futurists, foresight practitioners, innovation managers.
+But we all share certain methods: scenarios, complexity, emerging futures, horizon scanning, alternative futures, and visioning to name a few.
 Together we hone our skills and knowledge to help our clients navigate uncertain futures.

-Futurists work in large and small businesses, governments and non-profits, as teachers or researchers in education, and as consultants or as permanent staff.
+Futurists work in large and small businesses, governments and non-profits, and as teachers or researchers in education.
+Some may work as third party consultants while others work internally with an organization as permanent staff.
 Many futurists focus on one topic such as a technology or an industry.
 Other futurists study broad social changes or global problems.
-All futurists take a very wide view of the world in both scope and time.
 Futurists tend to take a much broader perspective, consider longer time horizons, and include many more factors in a study than analysts such as economists, technology specialists, social critics or political commentators.

 To learn more about what we do, please click the button below to browse our FAQs: